Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 The following mandatory changes are also required.

-- One or more compile flag(s) should be defined to select corresponding execution routines in dual-core scenario or single Armv8-M scenario during building.
+- One or more compile flag(s) shall be defined to select corresponding execution routines in dual-core scenario or single Armv8-M scenario during building.